Mike-Honey/covid-19-outbreak-paths/README.md

 Case-level data on:
 - Victoria outbreak during July 2021
-- New South Wales outbreak during June-July 2021
 - Queensland / Northern Territory outbreak during June 2021
 - Victoria outbreak during May-June 2021

 [dbRaevn](https://twitter.com/dbRaevn) has manually constructed diagrams of the outbreak paths, based on information from daily press cases.

+For the New South Wales June-July 2021 outbreak, manually constructed diagrams are not available after 7 July.
+So I have used the [NSW COVID-19 cases by location dataset](https://data.nsw.gov.au/data/dataset/covid-19-cases-by-location), and assigned new cases to prior cases in the same local health district.

 This project turns that inforamtion into structured data and feeds it through an interactive dataviz solution, using [Power BI](https://powerbi.microsoft.com) with the [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview).
 The interactive features allow the audience to filter the dataset by date, cluster or variant.

-For the New South Wales outbreak, manually constructed diagrams are not available after 7 July, so using that final diagram as a starting point, I have:
-- used the [NSW Health Weekly Surveillance Report for the week ending 26 July](https://www.health.nsw.gov.au/Infectious/covid-19/Documents/covid-surveillance-report-20210706.pdf) to assign unlinked cases to newly revealed sub-clusters e.g. Marrickville Warehouse, Bondi Gym etc
-- used the [NSW Health](https://twitter.com/NSWHealth) daily twitter announcements to generate new nodes.
-As few details are provided, there are many assumptions made.

 **Summary**